-The Blue Book, another name for the Social Security Administration’s publication Disability Evaluation under Social Security, is designed for use by healthcare professionals in assisting the SSA when determing eligibility for Social Security disability.
+The Blue Book, another name for the Social Security Administration’s publication Disability Evaluation under Social Security, is designed for use by healthcare professionals in assisting the SSA when determining eligibility for Social Security disability.
 The SSA's Blue Book helps establish how disabling a condition must be to qualify for disability benefits.
 Here is an outline of what it contains:

 - General Information:The first section is an overview of the SSA’s programs and processes.
 It contains an explanation of the requirements of the two Social Security Disability programs as specified by Title II and XVI of the Social Security Act, namely the Social Security Disability Insurance (SSDI), or SSDI, and the supplemental security income program, or SSI.
 It also explains the SSA’s definition of disability and outlines the determination process, which requires medical evidence as further explained in other sections of the Blue Book.